worldmaking/alicenode_inhabitat/devnotes.md

 The object.frag shader was way too expensive.
 To do multiple species need to use the same code with different parameters.
 And maybe skip hair for now.

-Need to decide on a reasonable world and gallery scale.

 While hashspace query seems to work, it also seems to be expensive, and potentially biased.
 I wonder if we can treat it differently, by collating a list of 'near links' in one pass, then iterating over these links to enact their effects?